Roughness Index for Loss Landscapes of Neural Network Models of Partial Differential Equations: Related works

 \subsection{Eigenvalue-based index}

 The loss landscape is complicated and typically there are many minima of interest.
 For example, for a simple NN, the minima of loss function may lie in a very flat basin~\cite{gamst2017energy}.
 To understand the loss landscapes of DGM and DRM, we first consider the concept of ``volume of basin of attractor'' proposed in \cite{wu2017towards}.
 Their use of the (Lebsque) measure of the basin for each attractor is an appealing idea.
 However, it is almost impossible in reality to find the exact basin and precisely measure its volume in high dimensional space.
 As a compromise, \cite{wu2017towards} in fact used the Hessian matrix at the {minimum point} to represent the ``volume of the basin'' of this minimum point.
 Precisely, for a given minimizer $\theta^*$, one can compute the Hessian $H$ of loss function with respect to $\theta$ and evaluate it at $\theta^*$.
 Since the volume of the sublevel set of a {\it quadratic} form is proportional to the product of eigenvalues, \cite{wu2017towards} used the logarithm of the product of top-$k$ eigenvalues ($k$ is truncated to keep only significant nonzero eigenvalues) of $H(\theta^*)$ to approximate the inverse volume of basin of attractor

 \eqref{basin} provides a quantitative characterization of the size of the basin around a minimizer for the local quadratic approximation of the landscape.
-A small $V$ means a ``flat'' (or called ``wide'', in contrast to ``sharp'') valley near $\theta^*$ and is regarded to have a large volume of basin, which arguably is able to generalize well\cite{li2018visualizing,wu2017towards}.
-We emphasize that the index $V$ in \eqref{basin} only relies on the Hessian information at the minimizer, thus is essentially a local quantity for characterizing the flatness of loss landscapes.
-More importantly, the assumption behind is that the landscape around $\theta^*$ is convex and smooth.
+A small $V$ means a ``flat'' valley near $\theta^*$ and is regarded to have a large volume of basin, which arguably is able to generalize well\cite{li2018visualizing,wu2017towards}.
+We emphasize that the index $V$ in \eqref{basin} only relies on the Hessian information at the minimizer, thus is essentially a local quantity for characterizing the flatness and the assumption behind is that the landscape around $\theta^*$ is convex and smooth.
 However, the neighboring region for such assumptions to be valid could be very small in practice and it is hard to justify the applicability of this index to represent the real non-convex behaviors around the local minimum points.